 Carmichael was back in 2007, celebrating his last motocross appearance at Budd’s Creek in the US, while Stewart was part of the 2008 winning team, the event on the infield at Donington Park.
 American MX2 class rider Ryan Villopoto stunned everybody when he won both his MX3/MX2 and MX1/MX2 races at Budd’s Creek in 2007.

 In 2009 the event came back to Italy after an absence of 23 years, this time in Franciacorta.
-The American team got the Trophy again, but only after a final race pile-up radically impacted on the points.
+The American Team got the Chamberlain Trophy again, but failed in repeating their countrymen’s performance in 1986 at Maggiora.

-The US trio of Ryan Dungey, Jake Weimer and Ivan Tedesco struggled against nations such as France, Belgium and Italy.
-Eventually USA won from France and Belgium, after a crash by Italy’s top rider, multiple World Champion Antonio Cairoli, in heat three ended his team’s victory ambitions.
+The trio made up of Ryan Dungey, Jake Weimer and Ivan Tedesco struggled against nations such as France, Belgium and Italy.
+Eventually USA won from France and Belgium, while a crash by Italy’s top rider and multiple World Champion Antonio Cairoli in heat three ended the team’s victory ambitions.

 In 2010 the FIM Motocross of Nations was back in the USA and home riders obtained their 21st Chamberlain Trophy in Lakewood, Denver, thanks to the performance of Ryan Dungey, Trey Canard and Andrew Short.
-The German team, which had been leading the standings after race two, thanks to the superb racing of youngster Ken Roczen and Max Nagl, finally had to settle for third, just behind Team Belgium.
+The German team, which was leading the standings after race two thanks to the superb racing of youngster Ken Roczen and Max Nagl, were finally third, followed by the Belgian team.